manasoid/make/marketing/content-management-in-virtual-studio/README.md

-the steps to adding contents with a task automatically
+# the steps to adding contents with a task automatically

 1. create a zip file to upload
-2. make sure the zip file named correctly according to the specification (1)
+2. make sure the zip file named correctly according to the specification (see below)
 3. upload the zip file to the "todo" folder in your BOX
 4. make sure that a task is created in the todo section of your todoist project

-1 - the naming specification
+## the naming specification
 PROJECT__TYPE__DUE.zip
 e.g. project-arcturus__youtube__2022-07-07.zip